Big Leaguer: Cast

+Casting notes

+Prior to his acting career, Jeff Richards was a Minor League Baseball player for the Portland Beavers and the Salem Senators.
+Carl Hubbell was the real-life New York Giants' pitcher from 1928 to 1943, and was inducted into the Hall Of Fame in 1947.

 Production

 The film was one of a series of low budget films made at MGM.
 According to Robert Aldrich, Louis B. Mayer "had wanted to put the sons of the guys who helped him form Metro into production work; and they had this thing called the sons of the pioneers...
 Three or four guys whose fathers had been helpful in first forming Metro."

 Mayer left MGM in 1951 but Dore Schary kept alive the idea, in part because of the success of a low budget unit at MGM which he ran in the early 1940s.
 In January 1952 he announced the formation of a new production unit under the supervision of Charles Schnee.
 It included several sons of executives who had helped establish MGM, Matthew Raft (son of Harry Rapf), Arthur Loew (son of Marcus Loew), and Sidney Franklin Jnr (son of Sidney Franklin).
 Other producers were Hayes Goetz, Henry Berman (brother of Pandro S. Berman), and Sol Fielding.
 The idea was to make ten to fifteen films a year.

 Big Leaguer was based on an original story by John McNulty, who sold it to producer Matthew Rapf at MGM.

 Herbert Butler wrote a script and in November 1952 MGM announced they would make the film under the Charles Schnee unit.
 Robinson signed later that month, the first film he had shot at MGM since Our Vines Have Tender Grapes.
 Filming would not begin until March 1953 to take advantage of spring training.

 Robert Aldrich had worked at Enterprise Studios as an assistant director and met Herbert Baker on So This is New York.
 Baker recommended Aldrich as director because he had worked in television and "knew athletes".
 "They were looking for 'bright young guys' who'd been on the firing line for a while, someone they thought they could give an opportunity to and who knew what he was doing because they didn't", said Aldrich.
 Aldrich was signed to direct in January, 1953.

 Jeff Richards, who was cast a baseball player, had been a baseball player in real life.

 Spring training filming took place at Melbourne, Florida with the real-life New York Giants.
 The film was shot in Cape Canaveral in 17 days "out of nowhere" said Aldrich.

 Aldrich remembered star Edward G. Robinson as "a marvellous actor and a brilliant man but he was not physically co ordinated.
 He would walk to first base and trip over the home plate."